Delhi · Phonics Guide

 What Delhi schools already provide

-Most private CBSE and ICSE schools in Delhi introduce phonics in LKG or UKG, typically using the Jolly Phonics programme from Jolly Learning Ltd. Schools including DPS (Delhi Public School, multiple Delhi branches), Springdales, Modern School, Amity International, and Mother's International all incorporate phonics instruction in early years.
+Most private CBSE and ICSE schools in Delhi introduce phonics in LKG or UKG, typically using the Jolly Phonics programme from Jolly Learning Ltd. Many of Delhi's established CBSE and ICSE schools incorporate phonics instruction in their early-years curriculum.
 This means your child is likely already receiving phonics teaching — the question is whether they are getting enough daily practice to embed it.

 Cost comparison